DeepMicroscopy/SlideRunner/README.md

 Important positions are annotations shown with a cross in a circle.
 The size of this annotation does not change depending on the zooming level.
 An important position does not have a class attached to it.

+## News

+Starting with Version 1.10.0, we have a multi-thread-compatible plug-in interface.
+Up to now, documentation is not yet available.
+As examples, two plug-ins are provided.

 ## Database structure